GILES TOMKINS

 Canadian/British bass-baritone Giles Tomkins is widely praised for his vocal virtuosity and lyricism in an impressive range of repertoire.
 His rich, resonant voice brings “authority and power” to the concert and operatic stage.

-Acclaimed operatic roles for Giles include Timur (Turandot), Raimondo (Lucia di Lammermoor), Pistola (Falstaff), Superintendent Budd (Albert Herring), Leporello/Commendatore (Don Giovanni), and Sergeant of Police (Pirates of Penzance).
-His comedic talents as Don Basilio in Barber of Seville have been the highlight of productions throughout Canada.
-A frequent performer with Canadian Opera Company, in 2024 Giles returns to COC as the Parson & Badger in their production of The Cunning Little Vixen (Janáček), Zuniga in Carmen with Manitoba Opera, and Fafner in Edmonton Opera’s Das Rheingold.
+Acclaimed operatic roles for Giles include Fafner (Das Rheingold) with Edmonton Opera, Raimondo (Lucia di Lammermoor), Pistola (Falstaff), Superintendent Budd (Albert Herring), Colline (La bohème) and Don Basilio (Il barbiere di Siviglia).
+A frequent performer with Canadian Opera Company, in 2024 Giles sang the roles of Parson & Badger in their production of The Cunning Little Vixen (Janáček) and sang the role of Zuniga in Carmen with Manitoba Opera.

 As Badger and Priest in The Cunning Little Vixen with Canadian Opera Company –